-Updated April 2nd, 2020
+Updated January 12th, 2020

 It is important that markets remain open to provide a channel for customers to access fresh healthy food needed for a healthy immune system, and a safe, healthy avenue for vendors to sell their wares.
-We are fortunate in that the market benefits from sunlight’s natural disinfectant powers and an open-air, low risk environment.
-We will continue to update you as we pay close attention to the changing landscape and respond appropriately and with community health in mind.
+We are fortunate in that the market benefits from sunlight’s natural disinfectant powers and an open-air, low-risk environment.
+We will continue to update you as we pay close attention to the changing landscape and respond appropriately with community health in mind.
 We ask for your support as we implement the following changes:

 - All sampling of fruits, vegetables and other foods is suspended.

-- No seating or tables will be offered.
+- No seating or tables are offered.

 - Only touch what you purchase.

-Our farmers’ markets are a pivotal part of maintaining access to fresh food within our community’s food system, and are more important now than ever.
-Your support and compliance with health protocol is so important, and we thank you for all of your efforts.
+Our farmers’ markets are a pivotal part of maintaining access to fresh food within our community’s food system and are more important now than ever.
+Your support and compliance with health protocol is so important and we thank you for all of your efforts.